Lung Cancer Screening: Questions for the Doctor

 What about cost?

-Insurance plans must cover lung cancer screening for adults ages 50 to 80 who are at high risk for lung cancer.
-That means you may be able to get lung cancer screening at no cost to you.
+Under the Affordable Care Act, insurance plans must cover lung cancer screening for adults ages 50 to 80 years who are at high risk for lung cancer.
+That means you may be able to get screened at no cost to you.
 Talk to your insurance company to find out more.

 What do I ask the doctor?